 Today, there are so many different types of snacks to carry with you on a road trip.

-However, if travelling in hot countries it is wise to carry something that will stay intact, remain healthy and be able to endure a long road trip.
+However, if traveling in hot countries, it is wise to carry something that will stay intact, remain healthy, and endure a long road trip.

-Travelling with fresh fruit is the optimum health snack, but not always the best for a road trip.
-Simply because it is perishable.
+Traveling with fresh fruit is the optimum health snack, but not always the best for a road trip simply because it is perishable.

 This is one reason why carrying a quantity of dark chocolate with you could be your answer.